onflow/flow/flips/20220927-replacement-for-paths.md

 ## Motivation

-This FLIP assumes that the private domain no longer exists due to it being removed as suggested in the Capability Controllers FLIP.
+Note: This FLIP assumes that the private domain no longer exists due to it being removed as suggested in the [Capability Controllers FLIP](https://github.com/onflow/flow/pull/798).
 But it could also extend to the private domain if needed.

 The current way of specifying paths is not the best fit for the current use cases: